naokishami/Classwork/highPerformanceComputing/HW4/README.md

 ```
 ***
 ### Problem 1
-Write an openMP program to initialize an array array[] of size 32 to all zeros in parallel using 8 threads, using one parallel construct and/or parallel for.
+Write an openMP program to initialize an array array[] of size 32 to all zeros in parallel using 8 threads, using one parallel construct and/or parallel for. <br>
 ![problem 1](https://github.com/naokishami/Classwork/blob/a84e27b7310afddfb1dc8bee896fb0eaaab828a7/highPerformanceComputing/HW4/Screen%20Shot%202021-03-16%20at%202.34.55%20PM.png)

 ### Problem 2